 Keeping up with the Kardashians as they get gorgeous is no frugal feat.
-While celebrities have deep pockets for tucks and tweaks, the average Josephine doesn't.
+While celebrities have deep pockets for tucks and tweaks, what’s the average Josephine to do?

 Yet busting out big bucks for beauty is trending.
 According to a Global Industry Analysts report, Americans are projected to spend $17.57 billion on cosmetic surgery procedures alone in 2015.
 A combination of factors are fueling the drive, from the perpetual desire to appear young to the growing popularity of reality television.